andremann/SKG-IF/docs/source/topics.rst

 Topics
 ######
-This section is to describe the metadata fields for the research **Topic** entity.
+A :ref:`Topic <Topic>` entity describes the scientific discipline, the subject and the keywords potentially relevant for a :ref:`Research product <Research product>`.

 Properties
 ==========
-This section is to describe the metadata fields for a **Topic**.
+This section describes the metadata fields for a :ref:`Topic <Topic>`.

 Local identifier
 ----
-:Description: Unique code identifiying the **Topic** in the SKG (if any, otherwise "stateless identifier").
+:Description: Unique code identifiying the :ref:`Topic <Topic>` in the SKG (if any, otherwise "stateless identifier").
 :Type: String
 :Use: Mandatory (1)